smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

         (RETURN if same as keystore password):

 ```
-Check the keysore is in the correct place:
+Check the keystore is in the correct place:
 ```
 C:\Program Files\Apache Software Foundation\Tomcat 8.5\conf>dir localhost-rsa.jks
  Volume in drive C is OS